matbryan52/microscopy-images-qem/slides.md

 ## Dynamic range

-In microscopy we frequently see data which span orders of magnitude in value, with detail at both the low and high-ends.
-A logarithmic transform is one way display such data on screen.
+In microscopy we frequently see data which span many orders of magnitude in intesity, with detail at both the low and high-ends (e.g. diffraction patterns).

+A non-linear transform between data and colour can be used to bridge the gap, trading local for global contrast.

+- Logarithmic colour colours data by order of intensity magnitude:
+    - $I_{disp} = \log (I_{img})$
+- Gamma-based colour scales the data with a power law before display:
+    - $I_{disp} = I_{img}^\gamma$

 ---
-<style scoped>h3 { position: absolute; top: 3%; }</style>

 ### Gamma + Logarithmic colour

 <iframe src="http://localhost:9091/gamma-log" width="1150" height="650" frameBorder="0"></iframe>

 ---